hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### [Builders](https://www.packer.io/docs/builders)

-Builders are components of Packer that are able to create a machine image for a single platform.
-Builders read in some configuration and use that to run and generate a machine image.
-A builder is invoked as part of a build in order to create the actual resulting images.
-Example builders include VirtualBox, VMware, and Amazon EC2.
-Builders can be created and added to Packer in the form of plugins.

 Builders are responsible for creating machines and generating images from them for various platforms.
 For example, there are separate builders for EC2, VMware, VirtualBox, etc.
 Packer comes with many builders by default, and can also be extended to add new builders.

-To learn more about an individual builder, choose it from the sidebar.
-Each builder has its own configuration options and parameters.

 ### [Provisioners](https://www.packer.io/docs/provisioners)